lee-zhg/intro-to-docker/lab1.md

     You should see that you have an Nginx web server container, and a MongoDB container running on your host.
 Note that we have not configured these containers to talk to each other.

-    You can see the "nginx" and "mongo" names that we gave to our containers, and the random name (in my case "priceless_kepler") that was generated for the ubuntu container.
+    You can see the "nginx-##" and "mongo-##" names that we gave to our containers, and the random name (in my case "priceless_kepler") that was generated for the ubuntu container.
 You can also see that the port mappings that we specified with the `--publish` flag.
 For more details information on these running containers you can use the `docker container inspect [container id` command.

     One thing you might notice is that the mongo container is running the `docker-entrypoint` command.
 This is the name of the executable that is run when the container is started.
 The mongo image requires some prior configuration before kicking off the DB process.
 You can see exactly what the script does by looking at it on [github](https://github.com/docker-library/mongo/blob/master/3.0/docker-entrypoint.sh).
 Typically, you can find the link to the github source from the image description page on the Docker Store website.